Background pattern

 • skin redness

-Inform your doctor, pharmacist or nurse if you experience any of the side effects described above.
+Inform your doctor, pharmacist, or nurse if you experience any of the adverse effects described above.

-Do not use this medication after the expiration date that appears on the labelafter CAD.
+Do not use this medicine after the expiration date that appears on the label after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be thrown away through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be thrown down the drain or into the trash.
+Ask your pharmacist how to dispose of the packaging and medicines that are no longer needed.
+This will help protect the environment.

 • The active ingredient is posaconazole.
 Each vial contains 300 mg of posaconazole.

-• The other components are: sulfobutyl ether beta-cyclodextrin sodium (SBECD), disodium edetate, hydrochloric acid (concentrated), sodium hydroxide, water for injection.
+• The other components are: sulfobutyl ether beta-cyclodextrin sodium (SBECD), disodium edetate, hydrochloric acid (concentrated), sodium hydroxide, water for injectable preparations.

-Noxafil concentrated for solution for infusion is a transparent, colorless to yellow liquid.
-Variations in color that fall within this range do not affect the quality of the medication.
+Noxafil concentrated solution for infusion is a clear, colorless to yellow liquid.
+Color variations within this range do not affect the quality of the medicine.

-This medication is available in a single-use glass vial closed with a bromobutyl rubber stopper and an aluminum crimp.
+This medicine is available in a single-use glass vial closed with a bromobutyl rubber stopper and an aluminum cap.

 Merck Sharp & Dohme B.V.